 So why worry about your marketing?
 Why worry about finding the time to do it, when you know that the best marketing takes a lot of time?
-You know you need to do SEO and email marketing and social media and content marketing and…phew, I’m tired just typing that.
+You know you need to nail down:

 So how do you automate as much of your marketing as possible so that you have time to do other things?

-Sign Up To HARO and ProfNet via PrLeads for Publicity Opportunities
+Sign Up To HARO and PrLeads for Publicity Opportunities

 Everyone wants great press about their company, and that often starts with the founder being seen as an expert in their field.
-But getting press can be really hard.
+But getting press is a challenge in the ever-more crowded digital space.

 HARO (Help A Reporter Out) is the most well-known, and it’s free.
 When you sign up, you tell HARO which topics you would like to receive pitches about.
 They send you a daily email with all of the pitches and you can respond directly to the journalists who are asking for sources/quotes.

-ProfNet, via PrLeads, is a paid tool which means that it’s not free like HARO, but consequently the leads and publications are going to be higher quality.
-I’d recommend testing it for a short period of time to see if the expense has positive ROI for your company.
+PrLeads, is a paid tool which means that it’s not free like HARO, but consequently the leads and publications are going to be higher quality.
+If you have the budget, try it out for a short period of time to see if the expense has a positive ROI & ROAS for your company.

 Accept Guest Authors On Your Blog